temporalio/temporal/docs/architecture/nexus.md

 The registry is persisted in a dedicated table.
 All writes are serialized and routed through a single owning matching node.
 Frontend and history nodes load registry entries from the owning matching node, falling back to a direct persistence read for redundancy.
-Once the initial entries are loaded, nodes subscribe to changes by long polling the owning matching node for updates.
+Once the initial entries are loaded, nodes subscribe to changes by long-polling the owning matching node for updates.
 The endpoints table is versioned where every write to the table increments its version.
-The version has a couple of purposes, to ensure writes are serialized, and to determine whether a node has an up-to-date view of the table when long polling.
+The version has a couple of
+purposes: to ensure writes are serialized, and to determine whether a node has an up-to-date view of the table when long polling.

 > ⚠️  At the time of writing, replication for the registry is not implemented and Nexus shouldn't be used in multi cluster